Title and statement of responsibility area

 Name of creator

-Fredelle Maynard (nee Bruser) was born in Foam Lake, Saskatchewan in 1922 to Boris and Rona Bruser (nee Slobinsky).
+Fredelle Maynard (nee Bruser) was a journalist, public speaker, and academic.
+She was born in Foam Lake, Saskatchewan in 1922 to Boris and Rona Bruser (nee Slobinsky).
 Raised in rural Saskatchewan and Manitoba, at the age of nine she moved with her parents and older sister, Celia, to Winnipeg, Manitoba.
 After completing public school in Winnipeg, Maynard entered the University of Manitoba, where she graduated with and Honors B.A.
 (English) in 1943.
 She continued her education at the University of Toronto, obtaining her M.A.
 (English) in 1944.
 Maynard then moved to Boston, Massachusetts where she attended Radcliffe College (Harvard University).
 She graduated Phi Beta Kappa in 1947 with a Ph.D. in English Literature.
 During her stellar academic career, Maynard received many awards including: the Governor General's Gold Medal (1942); Arts Gold Medal (1943); Canadian Federation of University Women Fellowship (1943-44); Flavelle Fellowship, University of Toronto (1943-44); Whitney Fellowship, Radcliffe College (1946-48); Warkman Fellowship, Radcliffe College (1945-46, 1946-47).

 Maynard began her professional career in 1945 as an English tutor and Radcliffe College, a position she held until 1947.
 From 1947 to 1948 she was an Instructor in English at Wellesley College.
 In 1948, Maynard accepted a position as Instructor in English at the University of New Hampshire where her husband was a professor.
 Due to a university policy that forbade spouses from working in the same department, Maynard's contract was not renewed.